Cardiology free e-book online

 The development of hypertension without proteinuria after 20 weeks of gestation.
 It can evolve into preeclampsia.

 Hypertension in a pregnant woman accompanied by proteinuria (pathologic excretion of protein in the urine) >300mg/24 hours, developing after 20 weeks of gestation.
+Preeclampsia (or even eclampsia) less commonly may occur postpartum,usually in the first 4 days but it may develop up to 6 weeks postpartum.
 Preeclampsia is more common in women with multiple gestations, a history of hypertension for 4 years or more, renal disease, history of hypertension in a previous pregnancy, family history of preeclampsia.
 Preeclampsia can progress to eclampsia (in this case seizures appear).
+Eclampsia is defined as seizures that cannot be attributed to another cause in a woman with preeclampsia.

 Chronic hypertension with superimposed preeclampsia: